nutopaa5/gymmate/README.md

 # Gymmate
-An app for saving workouts.<br/>Made with Thymeleaf + Spring Boot, H2 DB and Bootstrap.
+An app for saving your favorite gym workouts.<br/>Made with Thymeleaf + Spring Boot, H2 DB and Bootstrap.
 <p>
 For testing purposes:<br/>
 https://thgymmate.herokuapp.com/gymmate<br/>